devopsacademyau/academy/classes/01class/exercises/c01-aws02/gpavelar/README.md

    It seems to be simple when you already know how to do some tasks and steps.
 But There are a lot of details that you must know to accomplish some tasks on aws services.

 3. Policy to Create role
-   Find the correct policy file to allow create a example user
+   Find the correct policy file to allow create a example user.
+I mean, find the JSON file from each policy.
+But It was solved in the last class when Denis gave an example.

 ## S3 (C01-aws02)